All Episodes

 And Biden, he was sharp.

-He was fast, he was vicious to a certain extent, but it was like watching a different person.
+But it was like watching a different person.

 It was like watching Mike Tyson against Michael Spinks instead of Mike Tyson against Lennox Lewis.

-It's like whoa, this is a completely different person, right?
+It's like, whoa, this is a completely different person, right?

 So, yeah, I mean, here's the bottom line.

-You know, which isn't the what's the one.
+You know, which isn't.

 Where's the state of the union?